Galatians

 The purpose of the letter

 Paul writes his letter to the Galatians to address a heresy promoted by members of the circumcision party - the judaizers.
-These, mainly Jewish Christians from the Jerusalem church, were following up on Paul's missionary work in order to correct his depreciation of the Mosaic law with Gentile converts.
+These, mainly Jewish Christians from the Jerusalem church, followed up on Paul's missionary work in order to correct his depreciation of the Mosaic law with his new Gentile converts.

-Nomism (nomistic / pietistic Christianity) is the belief that, although a person is justified (set right before God, judged covenant compliant) on the basis of Christ's faithfulness ("faith of Christ") appropriated through faith, law-obedience ("works of the law" - obedience to the law of Moses) is essential to restrain sin and shape holiness for a believer to move forward in the Christian life and so appropriate the fullness of new life in Christ (the promised Abrahamic blessings - the gift of the Spirit, etc.).
-As far as Paul is concerned, the full appropriation of the promised covenant blessings are found in Christ alone, by grace through faith, apart from law-obedience.
-A return to law-obedience for blessing serve only to undermine the basis of a believer's salvation, namely grace through faith.
+Nomism (nomistic / pietistic Christianity) is the belief that, although a person is justified (set right before God, judged covenant compliant) on the basis of Christ's faithfulness ("faith of Christ") appropriated through faith (faith in Christ), law-obedience ("works of the law" - obedience to the law of Moses) is essential to restrain sin and shape holiness for a believer to move forward in the Christian life and so appropriate the fullness of new life in Christ (the promised blessings of the covenant - new life, the gift of the Spirit, etc.).
+As far as Paul is concerned, the full appropriation of the promised covenant blessings is found in Christ alone, by grace through faith, apart from law-obedience.
+In Christ, a believer is gifted with the fullness of God's promised new life.
+A believer is not only right before God, they are holy before God, and eternally so, as such they now share in God's promised new life.
+A return to law-obedience to promote holiness, and thus blessing, serves only to undermine the basis of a believer's salvation, namely grace through faith.

 Paul's Thesis